kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Indirect Data Access
 --------------------

-So for this example we'll go over something more involved, and show the steps to access from the blur nodes size property.
+For this example we'll go over something more involved, showing the steps to access from the blur nodes size property.

 Start by switching to the 'Compositing' screen, enabling **Use Nodes** from the Header and add a blur node (Add -> Filter -> Blur).